Our Mission to Prevent All Wars

 Before moving back to Oregon (where she grew up), she taught in the International Affairs and Political Science Programs at the University of New Hampshire and Brown University and, prior to that, worked with non-governmental organizations in the fields of conflict resolution and international affairs in Washington, DC.
 Previously a volunteer mediator with the Community Mediation Center of Rhode Island for several years, she now volunteers as a restorative dialogue facilitator in Multnomah County.
 Molly also enjoys facilitating group discussions and dialogue, both in her classes and in the community, and has worked with both the James Lawson Institute and Oregon Humanities in that capacity.

 Patrick (he/him/his) holds a Ph.D. in Conflict Analysis and Resolution from Nova Southeastern University and an M.A. in Social Geography from the Ludwig-Maximilians-University in Munich, Germany.

 He is an Adjunct Assistant Professor at the Conflict Resolution Program at Portland State University.
 His writings and research are almost exclusively related to the analysis of war and peace where he also contributes on a regular basis to various media outlets such as Inkstick Media, The National Interest, or Foreign Policy in Focus through op-ed commentaries.

 His writings and research are almost exclusively related to the analysis of war and peace and social injustice and, most often in the form of structural violence and power dynamics with an emphasis on human dignity, solidarity among all peoples, equal participation of all peoples, the role of the governments and the promotion of peace.
 Patrick seeks to contribute to the growth of the still young peace and conflict studies field.

-Ray G. Jubitz
+Remembering Ray G. Jubitz